-Applicants must describe how they will supervise the work and work products to ensure quality and adequacy of dependency representation, for both attorney and non-attorney staff.
+Applicants must describe how they will supervise the work and work products to ensure quality and adequacy of dependency representation, including courtroom coverage, for both attorney and non-attorney staff and any independently contracted attorneys used by the contractor.

 E. Conflicts